sjtindell/phpbb-browser/README.md

 # pyPHPBB
 A CLI forum browser for PHPBB based forums.

-1. Edit forums.py and insert URL.
+1. Edit forums.py and to add keys to URL dict for faster browsing..
 2. Run script

 How To: